 The project, on the drawing board for many years, is overdue, and not just for capacity reasons.
 The current airport, built by British colonial rulers in the 1950s, has a short runway and lies in the heart of the capital, which is a risk for local residents.

-"Foreign airlines have habitually complained the runway in the old airport is too short, a disadvantage that results in greater wear on tyres and brakes," said Magdi El Gizouli, a fellow at the Rift Valley Institute, a consultancy.
+"Foreign airlines have habitually complained the runway in the old airport is too short, a disadvantage that results in greater wear on tires and brakes," said Magdi El Gizouli, a fellow at the Rift Valley Institute, a consultancy.

 Much of Sudan's passenger growth comes from domestic carriers which lease used Airbus or Russian planes from other airlines to serve the vast country, where no passenger railway exists and trips by road can take days.